Do RFID Blocking wallets work?

 You can even make your own RFID scanner at home if you’re game!

-Does aluminium foil block RFID?
+Does aluminum foil block RFID?

 The real difference between an RFID wallet and a regular wallet is the range at which thieves are able to collect data.
 A good RFID wallet greatly reduces the risk of theft, but most can’t negate it entirely.

-The real balancing act for travel wallet and money belt companies is providing a wallet that not only offers great RFID protection, but is also lightweight, slim and comfortable to wear.
+The real balancing act for travel wallet and money belt companies is providing a wallet that not only offers great RFID protection but is also lightweight, slim and comfortable to wear.

 Check out the “Security” rating on my reviews to find what wallets I think offer the best RFID protection.